BanForFun/react-select-table/README.md

 ### Browser compatibility

-Note: This package is primarily designed for electron apps.
-Compatibility and performance with non chromium-based browsers is not guaranteed.
-Development is done with Brave on Linux, and Chrome on Android.

 Known problems:

-* Chromium based browsers: Having the developer tools open, makes drag-selection unusably laggy

-  Hack: [Hide the drag selection rectangle](./docs/component.md#showselectionrect-bool) in development environment

-* Firefox desktop: Drag-selection performance not as good as chromium

-* Firefox mobile: Drag-selection doesn't work at all
+* Firefox mobile: Drag-selection and column resizing doesn't work at all
+* Chromium based: Column resizing performance is very bad while the developer tools are open